muthhukumar/dotfiles/.config/tmux/README.md

 This option sets the starting index for pane numbers within each window.
 By default, pane numbers start at 0, but this option allows you to change that to a different value (in this case, 1).

 For example, if you have two panes in a window, the default pane numbers would be 0 and 1.
 With this option enabled, pane numbers would be 1 and 2 instead.

+## Commands

+### Killing the Server

+To terminate the tmux server and close all active sessions and windows, you can use the `tmux kill-server` command.
+This command is useful when you want to completely reset your tmux environment.